jadech32/kashoo-challenge/README.md

 1. Build the binary with `make build` or `make all` to also create the client.
 2. Run binary with `./server`

+NOTE: `make build` does not run `make swagger-docs`, which generates Swagger/OpenAPI spec for the swagger endpoint.

 ### Endpoints